 Carey Olsen has the largest dispute resolution and litigation team in Guernsey, representing clients across the full spectrum of contentious and semi-contentious work.
 The firm is recognised for its expertise in domestic and international cases, including investment funds; corporate, commercial and civil disputes; banking, financial services and trusts litigation; fraud and asset tracing claims; restructuring and insolvency; regulatory investigations; employment disputes; competition investigations and litigation; and advisory work.
-From mediation to trial advocacy, the dispute resolution and litigation team guides clients through the full range of disputes from multiparty, cross-jurisdictional corporate litigation to domestic claims before the local courts, all the way through to advocacy before the Privy Council.
+From mediation to trial employment, data protection, competition law and intellectual property matters.
+Elaine is the immediate past President of the Guernsey Chamber of Commerce and a member of the Association of Contentious Trust and Probate Specialists (ACTAPs), the Channel Islands Chartered Institute of Arbitrators (CIArb), and the Chancery Bar Association.
+She appears regularly in courts and tribunals at all levels in Guernsey and is the immediate past Adjunct Professor of Civil Litigation to the Guernsey Bar.
+She is also a Certified International Privacy Professional (CIPP/E). advocacy, the dispute resolution and litigation team guides clients through the full range of disputes from multiparty, cross-jurisdictional corporate litigation to domestic claims before the local courts, all the way through to advocacy before the Privy Council.
 Many of the firm's cases have established judicial precedents that are referred to in jurisdictions around the world.
 Carey Olsen advises on Bermuda, British Virgin Islands, Cayman Islands, Guernsey and Jersey law across a global network of nine international offices.